Walk Hard: The Dewey Cox Story: Reception

-On Rotten Tomatoes, the film has an approval rating of 74% based on 134, classifying it as "certified fresh".
+On Rotten Tomatoes, the film has an approval rating of 74% based on 141 reviews, with an average rating of 6.6/10.
 The site's consensus states: "A parody that pokes fun at rock stars and reductive biopics alike, this comedy sings in large part because of stellar performances and clever original music."
-On Metacritic the film has a score of 63 out of 100 based on reviews from 22 critics.
+On Metacritic the film has a score of 63 out of 100 based on reviews from 32 critics.

-Roger Ebert gave the film 3 out of 4 stars and wrote: "Instead of sending everything over the top at high energy, like Top Secret! or Airplane!, they allow Reilly to more or less actually play the character, so that, against all expectations, some scenes actually approach real sentiment."
+Roger Ebert scored the film three out of four and wrote: "Instead of sending everything over the top at high energy, like Top Secret! or Airplane!, they allow Reilly to more or less actually play the character, so that, against all expectations, some scenes actually approach real sentiment."
 Peter Travers of Rolling Stone magazine wrote: "The tricky thing about parody movies is that the jokes get old fast and they're hit-and-miss.
 Walk Hard, a spoof of every musical biopic from Ray to Walk the Line, is guilty on both counts.
 How lucky that when the jokes do hit, they kick major ass."
 A 2022 review of the best comedy films of the 21st century placed this at sixth.

 The film was not commercially successful, taking $18 million at the US box office which was less than the film's $35 million budget.

 John C. Reilly received a Golden Globe nomination for Best Performance in a Musical or Comedy and a nomination for Best Original Song.

 Home media

 The film was released on DVD and Blu-ray on April 8, 2008.
 In the opening weekend, 263,001 DVD units were sold, generating revenue of $5,110,109.
-As of May 2010, DVD sales have gathered revenue of $15,664,735.
+As of May 2010, DVD sales had gathered revenue of $15,664,735.